Roster: Company H, 47th Regiment, Pennsylvania Volunteers

 Still others from the 47th were captured, marched roughly 125 miles to Camp Ford, a Confederate Army prison camp near Tyler, Texas, and held there as prisoners of war (POWs) until released during prisoner exchanges beginning 22 July 1864.
 At least two men from the 47th never made it out of that camp alive, and another died while being treated at the Confederate Army hospital in Shreveport, Louisiana.

 On 18 April 1864, Corporal George W. Albert was discharged on a Surgeon’s Certificate of Disability.

-Following what some historians have called a rout by Confederates at Pleasant Hill and others have labeled a technical victory for the Union or a draw for both sides, the 47th fell back to Grand Ecore, where they engaged in the hard labor of strengthening regimental and brigade fortifications until 22 April.
-That last day at Grand Ecore, H Company’s Private Reuben Shaffer became another of the 47th Pennsylvanians to die in service.
+Following what some historians have called a rout by Confederates at Pleasant Hill and others have labeled a technical victory for the Union or a draw for both sides, the 47th Pennsylvanians fell back to Grand Ecore, where they remained for eleven days and engaged in the hard labor of strengthening regimental and brigade fortifications.
+On the regiment’s last day at Grand Ecore, H Company’s Private Reuben Shaffer became another of the 47th Pennsylvanians to die in service.

-The 47th Pennsylvania Volunteers then moved back to Natchitoches Parish on 22 April, and arrived in Cloutierville at 10 p.m. that night, after marching 45 miles.
-While en route, they were attacked again—this time in the rear of their brigade, but they were able to quickly end the encounter and continue on.
+The 47th Pennsylvania Volunteers then moved back to Natchitoches Parish.
+Starting out on 22 April, they arrived in Cloutierville at 10 p.m. that same night after marching forty-five miles.
+While en route, they were attacked again—this time at the rear of their brigade, but they were able to quickly end the encounter and move forward.

 The next morning (23 April 1864), episodic skirmishing quickly roared into the flames of a robust fight.
 As part of the advance party led by Brigadier-General William Emory, the 47th Pennsylvanians took on Brigadier-General Hamilton P. Bee’s Confederate Cavalry in the Battle of Monett’s Ferry (also known as the “Cane River Crossing”).